elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 Once we get enough feedback, `GenStage` will be included in some shape as part of the standard library.
 The goal is to introduce `GenStage` and phase `GenEvent` out in the long term.

-We, on the Elixir team, have just get started too.
+We, on the Elixir team, have just got started too.
 The next milestone for GenStage is to revisit the original problem and provide developers a clear path to take their collection processing code from eager, to lazy, to concurrent (and then distributed).

 As seen earlier, today we allow developers to transform eager code into lazy by introducing streams.